emperorofmars/stf-unity/readme.md

 Once such a format exists, I hope a sort of 'Character Editor' application can be created.
 End-users would be able to adapt their avatars as easily as in a video-game character creation screen and easily use them in applications like VRChat and VSeeFace.
 Currently, there is not even a 3d asset interchange format that satisfies basic needs, so this lies in the far future.

 # Current Status
-* This codebase, as well as the format itself, are the result of a lot of experimentation and could use a bit of cleanup.
+* This codebase, as well as the format itself, are the result of a lot of experimentation.
-* The functionality which can be expected of a 3d model format is implemented, not to full production readiness, but enough to show how the format is supposed to work.
+* Most functionality which can be expected of a 3d model format is implemented, not to full production readiness, but enough to show how the format is supposed to work.
+The focus is to make the 'container' format work.
+Specific types can be perfected at a later date.
-* The UI/UX of STF tooling is at a bare minimum level.
+* The UI/UX of STF tooling is not a priority, but some work has been done to make it reasonable.
 * The codebase is tested only in a 'good weather flight' manner.

 Alone, I can't bring a project like this to completion, as I can work on this only in my free time, while also making VR avatars as a hobby.

-**I can only try to prove that this works and is very possible.**
+**I alone can only try to prove that this works and is very possible.**

 I am available for questions and discussions.